 First, review your input expenses.
 Cash flow planning earlier this year probably did not consider COVID-19 impacts.
 Reassess that cash flow and adjust as appropriate.
 There are two sides to the cash flow expenses and income.

-Analyze each input expense to ensure you are achieving optimum — not maximum — yields based on current prices and input costs.
+Analyze each input expense and marketing strategies with how to manage digital assets to ensure you are achieving optimum — maximum — yields based on current prices and input costs by using the software.
 Be certain to include cash expenses such as property taxes, lease payments and family living.

 After reassessing your input expenses, review the potential income sources for your farm.
 The first source of income should be grain sales.
 Calculate a minimum cash price for each crop for a range of expected yields.
 This cash flow price should be the lowest price you need to obtain in order to pay for your input expenses.